johnsiu2016/FYP/docs/testing/component-testing.md

 });
 ```

 Great!
-Onwards to our last and most advanced test: checking that our `<Button>` handles clicks correctly.
+Onwards to our last and most advanced test: checking that our `<BottomNavBar>` handles clicks correctly.
 We'll use a Spy for that.
 A Spy is a
 function that knows if, and how often, it has been called.
 We create the Spy
 (thoughtfully provided by `expect`), pass _it_ as the `onClick` handler to our
 component, simulate a click on the rendered `<button>` element and, lastly,